pingcap/style-guide/docs/rust/modules.md

     How much?
     Does it look reasonable?
     (Note that you don't need to verify every use of `unsafe`, but do try to get a general idea of the crate's quality).
+  - What feature flags does the crate offer?
+    You should usually choose the most secure and smallest set of features possible.
 * Use `cargo audit` to check for known security issues.
 * Minimise duplication due to different versions.
 * Use the most up-to-date version of a crate possible.